Business Bingo for Mac is compatible with Lion (10.7) and higher.

 Click here to see My Bingo Cards for 75 number Bingo (Macintosh OS 10.6 and higher; Windows Win 7and higher).

 Business Bingo (BB) is a computer program that performs all the functions of old fashioned 75 number bingo calling equipment.
 There is no need for the Blower Box with the Ping-Pong balls, the Rack to hold the balls, the Flash Board displaying the called numbers and the Winning Pattern display.
 All that is required to use BB is a computer and a method of displaying the computer data, such as a TV or Projector and Screen.
 BB has provisions to display a banner for a business name and six ads or a banner ("Happy Birthday Sally") and six images for private use.
 Business Bingo is available for Mac and Windows computers.
 Business Bingo is $50 shareware; Users can try Business Bingo in Demo Mode for ten minutes per launch without registering.
 Registration removes this limitation.

-Mac Version 2.4.0 and Win Version 3.3.0 use improved code for the Skip Mode.
+Mac Version 2.4.1 is a bug fix.
+Win Version 3.3.0 uses improved code for the Skip Mode.
 For example, if the selected Winning Patterns are "Letter N" and "Butterfly" the only dark cell in the "N" column is the center cell and this cell is the "Free Space" cell.
 If using the "Skip" Mode, no "N" numbers will be called.

 When you first launch Business Bingo you see a message that a folder named "Business Bingo Images" has been added to your Documents Folder.
 BB then quits so that you can drop the DummyAd that is included in the download into the "Business Bingo Images" folder.
 Later, you can prepare and add images which should be square with minimum size of 200 x 200 pixels and have jpg, tif, tiff, png, or gif format.